 Adding inertial or vision aided navigation increases availability and continuity of the solution, seamless integrated on vehicle ECU.

-Integration of precise satellite and atmospheric corrections including integrity measures.
+Integration of precise SSR based satellite and atmospheric corrections including integrity measures.

 Development according to automotive safety standards (ISO26262) to meet Automotive Safety Integrity Levels (ASIL).

 Both technology components can be deployed as standalone products – independently from each other.
-For example, PATHFINDER FUSION works as positioning engine also in combination with third party GNSS receivers.
+For example, PATHFINDER FUSION works as positioning engine also in combination with any third party GNSS receivers.
 But with both components combined, NAVENTIK provides the most comprehensive automotive positioning platform for safety critical applications – out of one hand.
 The derived final integration architecture for ADAS looks as follows:

 “It totally makes sense.
 Why should I buy an RTK/INS System with a costly IMU, if my ADAS system is 5G connected and already has a good ASIL IMU deployed for chassis controls?
 Let’s just combine this with GNSS!”